uizaio/uiza-android-sdk-player/README.md

 If you are using uiza_android_sdk_player (Version 4.0.9 and above), you will need to import dependencies:

     // for playing VOD, LIVE video
-    implementation 'com.github.uizaio.uiza-android-sdk-player:uizacoresdk:4.0.9'
+    implementation 'com.github.uizaio.uiza-android-sdk-player:uizaplayer:4.0.9'
     implementation 'com.google.android.exoplayer:exoplayer:2.9.5'
     implementation 'com.google.android.exoplayer:exoplayer-dash:2.9.5'
     implementation 'com.google.android.exoplayer:exoplayer-ui:2.9.5'

-- Additionally, if you want to use the Chromecast feature, add the following dependencies to your project:
+- Additionally, if you want to use the ChromeCast feature, add the following dependencies to your project:

         // for ChromeCast
         implementation 'com.android.support:mediarouter-v7:28.0.0'